Thank you for your message. We will contact you shortly.

-Women in the city
+Think global Women in the city

-Bringing women into the labour force increases the productivity of companies and cities.
+Bringing women into the labor force increases the productivity of companies and cities.
 Various studies cite a number of reasons to support this conclusion.
 The most obvious cause is that the economy simply loses out on the talents, ideas and abilities of half the population if women don’t participate in economic activity.
 Women can bring a different approach to challenges and tasks and are often better suited to create and sell products to women, who in turn benefit from increasing disposable income, generating a self-enforcing virtuous cycle.

 A 2015 McKinsey study estimated that an additional 26% (or $28 trillion) could be added to annual global GDP in 2025 if full gender equality was achieved, compared to the “business as usual” scenario.
 Moreover, the level of integration of women in the workforce can be treated as a proxy measure for the modernity of city societies.
-Countries, cities and companies where women have claimed their fair share are more likely to maximise their talent pool and enable the free flow of ideas by avoiding exclusion based not only on gender but also religion, age or ethnicity.
+Countries, cities and companies where women have claimed their fair share are more likely to maximize their talent pool and enable the free flow of ideas by avoiding exclusion based not only on gender but also religion, age or ethnicity.

-Even football, evidently one of the most male-dominated parts of European society, has started to realise the benefits of gender diversity.
+Even football, evidently one of the most male-dominated parts of European society, has started to realize the benefits of gender diversity.
 Last year a recent news headline reported that “Arsenal’s elite girls thrive after being put on an equal footing with the boys”.
 Premier League Arsenal football club in London invited the best girls to train alongside the best boys, focusing on player quality rather than gender.
 The head of Arsenal’s academy stressed it is not just a token gesture: “women and men are both highly capable.”
 He also acknowledged that playing with girls has helped him to “understand from the very beginning how important it is to be first of all capable but also to be humble and respectful and disciplined.
 That’s what we are trying to achieve with these youngsters, to prepare them not only for a football career but also for reality.”
 He believes there are benefits in both directions and it is not just the girls who are being challenged - it’s a win-win situation.

-The relationship between GDP levels and female labour force participation rates, excluding the oil-producing countries in the Middle East, is illustrated in Figure 1.
-While cause and effect are impossible to prove, the data suggests a virtuous relationship of female labour force participation rates and a country’s affluence levels.
+The relationship between GDP levels and female labor force participation rates, excluding the oil-producing countries in the Middle East, is illustrated in Figure 1.
+While cause and effect are impossible to prove, the data suggests a virtuous relationship of female labor force participation rates and a country’s affluence levels.
 For example, in the United States, the gender gap declined strongly in the 1980s, which coincided with the highest GDP growth rates, in particular in cities with the fastest growth.1 In contrast, East Germany offers an example of what happens when women withdraw from the workforce.
 Following German reunification, women were more likely than men to abandon industrial cities in East Germany, leading to 25% more men in the workforce.
-Economic and cultural decline of these towns continued in contrast to a subsequent boom in already-prospering West Germany, which benefited from additional female talent.
+Economic and cultural decline of these towns continued in contrast to a subsequent boom in already-prospering West Germany, which benefitted from additional female talent.

 Women entering the workforce is driven by global changes in cultural attitudes as well as national policies, particularly around education and childcare.
-Figure 2 shows that the most progressive developed countries are achieving female labour participation rates of up to 90% of the level of men.
+Figure 2 shows that the most progressive developed countries are achieving female labor participation rates of up to 90% of the level of men.
 The chart also indicates the limits of this trend: the five Nordic countries plus Canada, which lead the global league table, achieved only relatively small incremental improvements of 0.5 to 2.5 percentage points in the decade after the Global Financial Crisis, while the group following them closely achieved improvements of 3 to 6 percentage points in the same time period.
 Interestingly, this is a much more diverse group of countries from various parts of Europe, Australia and New Zealand.

 Figure 3 offers an insight into the dynamics at the bottom of the league table of the developed countries.
-Coming from a low base, some Middle Eastern countries that are not dependent on oil show remarkable increases in female labour participation over the past 10 years.
-Istanbul in Turkey remains a long-term target for Nuveen Real Estate’s European cities strategy2 because of impressive developments, such as the 11 percentage point catch up in female labour participation recorded since 2007.
+Coming from a low base, some Middle Eastern countries that are not dependent on oil show remarkable increases in female labor participation over the past 10 years.
+Istanbul in Turkey remains a long-term target for Nuveen Real Estate’s European cities strategy2 because of impressive developments, such as the 11 percentage point catch up in female labor participation recorded since 2007.
 However, Figure 3 also shows that some countries recently experienced limited or no progress for various reasons.
 Most likely, this seems to be due to cultural resistance (Japan, Italy, South Korea, Kuwait), disproportionate emigration of women (Poland, Hungary, Czech Republic) or economic hardships reinforcing traditional work patterns (Romania, Argentina, Albania) — or a combination of all three factors.

 Figure 4 demonstrates that progress is equally varied geographically with developed countries in all parts of the globe and on all income levels among the strongest improvers.
 Within Europe, progress seems possible anywhere.
 Women play an increasingly large part in economic life in very wealthy countries such as Switzerland or Luxembourg as well as comparatively less affluent geographies like Greece, Croatia or Latvia.